 The key here is that there has to be an expectation of profit.
 In other words, not making a profit when you first start is not an issue, but you must strive to make a profit.
 It is not acceptable to go on for years losing money just to get a tax exemption.

-Sole Proprietorships, Partnerships and Corporations
+Sole Proprietorships, Partnerships, and Corporations

 There are three basic forms of business.
 There are also hybrids of these forms.

 Sole proprietorships and partnerships are not separate from the owners; the income is attributed to the individuals.
 Self-employed income only arises out of sole proprietorships and partnerships.
+You report the income in your Income Tax and Benefit Return.

 On the other hand, Corporations are separate legal entities that have a life separate from the individual shareholders and file their own taxes apart from the corporation’s individual owners.
+Income from a corporation should be reported in a separate return called T2 Corporation Income Tax Return.

 Unique Types of Business Operations